TonySac/Ender-3-Neo-Config/README.md

-# Klipper Configurations for my Ender 3 Neo
+# Klipper Configuration for my Ender 3 Neo

 The current configuration files for my Ender 3 Neo.

-:warning: This is a working repo.
-Meaning I'm constantly tinkering with this configuration.
+:construction: This is a working repo.
+Meaning both this configuration works and I'm constantly working on it. :construction:

-I've broken out some macros into a seperate file.

-Klipper is hosted on a Raspberry Pi 4B.
-The GPIO is used for LED control, input shaping, and some temerpature sensing.
+Previously hosted on a Raspberry Pi 4, now moved to an [Inovato Quadra](https://inovato.com).

+Some features inlcude:
+* Input shaping
+* Pressure advance
+* Temperature monitoring
+* KAMP add on

+Current hardware:
+* Ender 3 Neo
+* CR Touch
-The printer is currenty running on a BTT SKR Mini E3 v3 with a CR Touch configured.
+* BTT SKR Mini E3 v3

+Future plans:
+* Clean up configuration files
+* Advanced macros
+* Include slicer profiles
+* Switchwire conversion

 Feel free to reference this as a starting point but it is not reccomended to copy/paste these as is.

-I've also included the last working configuration used for Klipper on my Creality v4.2.2 mainboard.
+For reference, I've also included my last working Klipper configuration for a Creality v4.2.2 mainboard.